runtimeverification/k/k-distribution/INSTALL.md

     ```sh
     $ cp -R /usr/local/share/kframework/pl-tutorial $HOME/pl-tutorial
     ```

-    Using the platform indenpendent K binary, the command will depend on where you unpacked the K Framework.

     This step is needed because sometimes only the `root` user can run the examples in the default installation directory.